 Integrated Library System

-CERN IT-CDA in collaboration with RCS-SIS-LB is developing a new tool that will replace CDS in its role as CERN Library catalogue.
+CERN IT-CDA in collaboration with RCS-SIS-LB is developing a new tool that will replace CDS in its role as CERN Library catalog.
 Users will find there the Library collections: books, proceedings, journals and standards.
-This new system will include the modules needed for the Library management: cataloguing, circulation, interlibrary loans and acquisitions.
-It is based on the open source software Invenio.
+This new system will include the modules needed for Library management: cataloging, circulation, interlibrary loans and acquisitions.
+It is based on the open-source software Invenio.

 Open Science MOOC